skypjack/entt/docs/md/entity.md

 * Connecting and disconnecting other functions from within the body of a listener should be avoided.
 It can lead to undefined behavior in some cases.
+* Replacing components from within the body of a listener that observes changes on entities should be avoided.
+Intuitively, it could trigger an infinite loop.
 * Assigning and removing components from within the body of a listener that observes the destruction of instances of a given type should be avoided.
 It can lead to undefined behavior in some cases.
 This type of listeners is intended to provide users with an easy way to perform cleanup and nothing more.

-To a certain extent, these limitations do not apply.
-However, it is risky to try to force them and users should respect the limitations unless they know exactly what they are doing.
+To a certain extent, these limitations don't apply.
+However, it's risky to try to force them and users should respect the limitations unless they know exactly what they are doing.
 Subtle bugs are the price to pay in case of errors otherwise.